microsoft/hands-on-lab-platform-engineering-for-ops/docs/workshop.md

 - **Recommendations:** If you click on **Show more**, you will see more details and examples on how to resolve this issue, as well as links to additional resources.

-- **Additional info:** Finally, the right-side panel contains information such as tags, CWE information, and the severity of the alert.
+- **Additional info:** Finally, the right-side panel contains information such as tags, [CWE][cwe-official-documentation] information, and the severity of the alert.

-On the right side of the alert, you can directly create an issue from the alert to track the resolution of the vulnerability.
+On the right side of the alert, you can directly create an issue based on it, to track the resolution of the vulnerability.
 Also, you can dismiss the alert if you think it's a false positive.

 ### Pull Request Analysis

-Edit the `main.js` file to add the following code and create a new Pull Request:
+Edit the `main.js` file to add the following code and create a new Pull Request (There is no link between this code and the previous one, it's just for the purpose of this lab):

 ```js
 const app = require("express")(),